 - @Nullable: Unannotated types are regarded as possibly-null, or nullable.
 This default is backward-compatible with Java, which permits any reference to be null.
 You can activate this default by writing a @DefaultQualifier("Nullable") annotation on a class or method declaration. - @NonNull: Unannotated types are treated as non-null.
 You can activate this default via the @DefaultQualifier("NonNull") annotation. - Non-null except locals (NNEL): Unannotated types are treated as @NonNull, except that the unannotated raw type of a local variable is treated as @Nullable.
 (Any generic arguments to a local variable still default to @NonNull.)
-You can activate this default via the @DefaultQualifier(value="NonNull", locations= {DefaultLocation.ALL_EXCEPT_LOCALS}) annotation.
+This is the standard behavior.
+You can explicitly activate this default via the @DefaultQualifier(value="NonNull", locations={DefaultLocation.ALL_EXCEPT_LOCALS}) annotation.